Soviet and communist studies: Academic journals

 While this area is now seldom offered as a field of study in itself, in which one might become a specialist, there are related fields emerging, as may be judged by the titles of academic journals, some of which have changed to reflect the passage of time since the fall of communism in the early 1990s and the effects of the end of Soviet rule in Eurasia.
-These include Communisme, Communist and Post-Communist Studies, Demokratizatsiya, East European Politics (previously Journal of Communist Studies), East European Politics and Societies, Europe-Asia Studies (successor of Soviet Studies), Journal of Cold War Studies, Journal of Contemporary History, Kritika, Post-Soviet Affairs, Problems of Communism (renamed Problems of Post-Communism), Slavic Review, The Russian Review, The Slavonic and East European Review, Jane's Soviet Intelligence Review (succeeded by Jane's Intelligence Review), and Studies in Soviet Thought (succeeded by Studies in East European Thought).
+These include Communisme, Communist and Post-Communist Studies (previously Communist Affairs), Demokratizatsiya, East European Politics (previously Journal of Communist Studies), East European Politics and Societies, Europe-Asia Studies (previously Soviet Studies), Journal of Cold War Studies, Journal of Contemporary History, Kritika, Post-Soviet Affairs, Problems of Post-Communism (previously Problems of Communism), Slavic Review, The Russian Review, The Slavonic and East European Review, Jane's Intelligence Review (previously Jane's Soviet Intelligence Review), and Studies in East European Thought (previously Studies in Soviet Thought).

-The historiography of strictly communist studies is also changing, with some different models of its aims as well as the major shift caused by access to archives.
+The historiography of strictly communist studies is also changing, with different models of its aims and a major shift driven by access to archives.
 The access to archives, including post-Soviet archives and the Venona project, also bolstered traditionalist views on Soviet espionage in the United States.
 Printed journals include Jahrbuch für Historische Kommunismusforschung (Yearbook for Historical Communist Studies) and Slavic Review.
 Other serial publications include the Yearbook on International Communist Affairs (1966–1991) published by the Hoover Institution Press and Stanford University as well as the World Strength of the Communist Party Organizations, an annual report published by the Bureau of Intelligence and Research of the United States Department of State beginning in 1948.